sparshgupta02/nav2_roverH/README.md

 ## **Odometer Callback function:**

-This function saves the initial position of rover once and then calculates the total del(x) and del(y) from the initial position. data.pose .pose.position.x gives the total distance traveled straight ahead While data.pose.pose.position.y gives distance in perpendicular to straight direction(negative sign is for sensor data technicality since right of rover is required to be positive)
+- This function saves the initial position of rover once and then calculates the total del(x) and del(y) from the initial position.
+- `data.pose.pose.position.x` gives the total distance traveled straight ahead While `data.pose.pose.position.y` gives distance in perpendicular to straight direction(negative sign is for sensor data technicality since right of rover is required to be positive)
-Self.odom_self gives delta in x and y coordinates from initial position.
+- `Self.odom_self` gives delta in x and y coordinates from initial position.
 ```
  def odom_callback(self, data):
     	self.odom_self[0] = data.pose.pose.position.x